 - What time of day is best to call you.

-We will not be able to provide a quote to you unless you provide the information shown in bold above.
+We will not be able to provide a quote to you or make contact with you unless you provide the information shown in bold above.
 If you do not wish to proceed after receiving your quote from us, we will delete your personal information.

 Electricity Central Online Enquiry Service – ECOES

-As we prepare your quote, we will use your MPAN number to check the ECOES database to determine what type of meter you are using.
+As we prepare your quote for the supply of energy, we will use your MPAN o check the ECOES database (managed by Gemserv Limited) to determine what type of meter you are using.
 This will help us to provide an accurate quote to you.

-If you join us as a customer, we will need to collect the following additional information about you to allow us to complete the customer onboarding process (including verifying your identity and carrying out a credit check)* and to provide to you the products or services you have requested from us*:
+If you join us as an energy supply customer, we will need to collect the following additional information about you to allow us to complete the customer onboarding process (including verifying your identity and carrying out a credit check)* and to provide to you the products or services you have requested from us*:

 - Personal details – title, name, phone number, email address, time at address;